 Like JProfiler, YourKit has core features for visualizing threads, garbage collections, memory usage, and memory leaks with support for local and remote profiling via ssh tunneling.

 YourKit offers paid licenses for commercial use, which include a free trial, and lower cost or free licenses for non-commercial use.

 Here’s a quick look at the memory profiling results of a Tomcat server application:

-YourKit also comes in handy those times when we want to profile thrown exceptions.
-We can easily find out what types of exceptions were thrown and the number of times each exception occurred.
+YourKit also comes in handy when we want to profile thrown exceptions.
+We can easily find out what types of exceptions were thrown, and the number of times each exception occurred.

 Figure 5 shows an example of the thread-profiling interface:

-Though this is not a technical consideration, the permissive licensing model of YourKit makes it a good choice for multi-user or distributed teams, as well as for single-license purchases.
+Though this isn’t a technical consideration, the permissive licensing model of YourKit makes it a good choice for multi-user or distributed teams, as well as for single-license purchases.

 4. Java VisualVM

 Java VisualVM is a simplified, yet robust profiling tool for Java applications.
 This is a free, open-source profiler.

 This tool was bundled with the Java Development Kit (JDK) up to JDK 8, but was removed in JDK 9, and is now distributed as a standalone tool: VisualVM Download.